talrey/plotsPlugin/README.md

 - Credits should be working now, there's a bank implemented!

 Commands:
-- credits: See your balance or send credits to another player (/credits give <name> #)
+- credits: (alias: /cr) See your balance or send credits to another player (/credits give <name> #)
 - plot: master command for plots.
 Defaults to 'list' option.
 - plot buy: creates a plot.
 Can create using corners or a radius.
 Defaults to radius.
 - plot sell: Removes a plot.
+- plot add: Add a user to the editor list.
-- plot modify: Add or remove a user from the owner list.
-Use + or - and the name.
+- plot remove: remove a user from the editor list.
 - plot list: Lists who is an owner of this plot.
 You don't need to own it to use this.
-- plot edit: Enables or disables the plot's safeguard.
-Use with caution.
-Defaults to toggle.
+- plot help: Displays descriptions of all commands.
-- plot confirm (alias: confirm): Confirm creation or destruction of a plot.
+- plot confirm (alias: /confirm): Confirm creation or destruction of a plot.
-- plot cancel (alias: cancel): Cancel creation or destruction of a plot.
+- plot cancel (alias: /cancel): Cancel creation or destruction of a plot.